HrushikeshDube/Infohub-Android-App-User/README.md

 - **Notice Section**: Access daily notices from the administration.
 - **Announcement Section**: View daily announcements from the department or college.

-## Contributing

-We welcome contributions from the community!
-Feel free to open issues or submit pull requests to improve the application.